drevops/vortex/.drevops/docs/content/introduction/faqs.md

 some new tools and approaches by using DrevOps and have decided to keep them in their projects.
 So, you may want to give it a try.

+!!!note

+    We are working on providing a more streamlined way of choosing the features during the project creation process.

 ## I think it is too opinionated.

 DrevOps is opinionated to the point to make it work as a template.
-There are some changes that you can make to the project, but there are also some that have to stay in order to make it work.
+There are some changes that you can make to the project, but there are also some that have to stay in order to make tools talk to each other.

 There could be some cases when it is unreasonably opinionated - we consider this as a bug and would be happy to fix it.
 Please provide your feedback in the